 It’s also important to determine whether you qualify for leave under the Family Medical Leave Act (FMLA).
 Public employers, schools and companies with over 50 people are required to provide patients as well as caregivers unpaid leave in accordance with the FMLA.

 People with cancer can often help prevent workplace discrimination by being upfront with their employers about their diagnosis and what kind of scheduling adjustments they may need.
 It helps to show your employer that you remain committed to your job.
-If you’ve joined a cancer support group, you can likely pick up some tips from others who’ve been in your situation for dealing with concerns by your boss or colleagues.
+However, sometimes, it may mean that you need to take a long period of time away from the workplace because your illness is preventing you from carrying out your job.
+As a result, you may be missing out on your income.
+If this is the case, you may want to have a look for an instant disability insurance quote to see how much you could get in place of your income until you’re well enough to return to work.
+Letting your employer know about this possibility beforehand can help to make sure that they’re prepared should this happen.
+On a side note, if you’ve joined a cancer support group, you can likely pick up some tips from others who’ve been in your situation for dealing with concerns by your boss or colleagues.

 If you believe you’ve been the victim of discrimination, start documenting the details.
 It’s usually best to first address it with your company’s human resources department.
 If you can’t resolve the issue at work, it may be wise to consult an attorney with experience handling workplace discrimination cases to seek guidance.